BuckShlegeris/trellino/README.md

 We've already provided authentication and a Rails API for you, so you just have to build the Backbone app.
 I just stole the API from Trellino, so you should look at that to get an idea of the functionality before each step.

-Start out by looking at the skeleton provided for you.
+Start out by looking at the skeleton provided for you in the Skeleton branch.
 In this project, you'll deal with the models in the following order: boards, lists, cards, todo items, and card assignments.
 Lists and cards have a rank attribute: this corresponds to the order they're shown in.
 By the end of this project, you'll be able to edit their order by dragging and dropping them, using jQuery UI.

 ## Phase I: Board Index